MPT Institutional Advancement/Major Planned & Giving Internship

 Main Purpose of Job

-Maryland Public Television offers full- and part-time internships for college students throughout the year.
+Maryland Public Television offers full-time and part-time internships for college students throughout the year.
 Internships are specifically designed to provide training and experience for students interested in public broadcasting.

 MPT's office of Major and Planned Giving offers learning experiences spanning the full donor cycle from prospect research and identification through stewardship.
 Interns will work on a specific project based on the strengths of the skill set they bring and the needs of the Major and Planned Gifts unit.
 This opportunity offers the chance to learn why major and planned gifts play a critical role in supporting the unique characteristics of a non-profit public media organization.
 Successful interns must have strong research, writing, web/social media, and interpersonal skills.
 In addition, candidates must demonstrate strong organizational skills, be detail oriented and be comfortable meeting deadlines in a fast-paced environment.